Case study

 • • automatic Facebook Pixel installation on Shopify stores

-• • continuous syncing of Shopify product catalogs
+• • continuous Shopify catalog sync

 • • one-click ad launching for account managers